jarbus/dtree/README.md

 ## Hint Keys and Hint Modes

 Some modes allow you to select nodes by entering their corresponding red characters.
 These characters are called "Hint Keys" and modes that use hint keys to select nodes are called "Hint Modes".
+The characters `h`, `l`, and `k` always refer to the left node, right node, and parent node of the currently selected node, respectively.

 In Travel Mode: